Serving Durham Region & Surrounding Area

 Oversized Furnace Challenges

 An oversized furnace can lead to short cycling by heating a space too rapidly.
 This quick heating cycle results in the unit turning off more often, which might sound good but actually leads to inefficiency.
 It wears down the system faster and often fails to distribute heat evenly throughout your home.
+This is one reason a proper heat-load calculation matters so much when a furnace is replaced — bigger is not better.

 Solutions to Furnace Short Cycling